Academic Integrity Procedure

 Program Coordinator

-2. Utilise the Academic Misconduct Procedure where academic misconduct is suspected
+2. Utilise the Student Misconduct Determination Guidelines where academic misconduct is suspected.

 Responsibility